 This enlightening audit by Alice Kidd in 2014 is well worth a read.
 In addition in 2017, a team at Imperial College London published this paper on the same subject.
 They report that two thirds of oesophagectomy patients get deficiencies in ferritin, B12, vitamin D and zinc and recommend regular screening but they do not specify a frequency.

 I feel very strongly about the empowerment of patients over their nutrition, so much so that I am going to stick my neck out here and say three things:-

 (i) be proactive and get to know your blood results and what is normal for you, preferably before any treatment starts

-(ii) do not rely on dieticians or specialist nurses to remember to test you or even think it is important – take it from me – it is important.
+(ii) do not rely on dieticians or specialist nurses to remember to test you.
 They will only do it when clinical symptoms arise and by then you will be feeling unwell.